publishpress/PublishPress-Permissions/readme.txt

 == Changelog ==

 = 3.7.1 - 18 Feb 2022 =
+* Fixed : Category / Term blockages were not applied
+* Fixed : Error redirecting following post save if the save operation sets a status which blocks the user from further editing
 * Fixed : PHP 8 - Warning on Edit Permission Group screen

 = 3.7 - 17 Feb 2022 =